P&L Responsibility: Resume Examples and Tips

 • Benchmarked facility cost structures and sales metrics to identify profitability and improvement; cost savings identified and executed in excess of $1.5M.

-P&L responsibility for other C-suite roles
+P&L responsibility for C-suite roles

 For example: